rapidspeciation/biodiversity_genomics_course/exercises/07_phylogenomics_genetrees.md

 From the set of gene trees obtained with `iqtree3`, we can infer the species tree.
 For this we need two input files:
 1. File containing all the gene trees in Newick format, obtained with IQ-TREE 3.
-2. Gene ↔ species correspondence table saved in a text file called `mapping.txt` ([see this example file](https://github.com/gsilvaarias/curso-sistematica-biologica/blob/main/mapping.txt)).
-This [script](https://github.com/gsilvaarias/curso-sistematica-biologica/blob/main/get_tree_tips.py) will allow you to obtain this correspondence table, download it and save it in the working folder.
+2. Gene ↔ species correspondence table saved in a text file called `mapping.txt`.
+The script `get_tree_tips.py` will allow you to obtain this correspondence table, download it and save it in the working folder.

-Perform the process by running this [script](https://github.com/gsilvaarias/curso-sistematica-biologica/blob/main/run_astral-pro3.sh) (download it and save it under the name `run_astral-pro3.sh` in the working folder):
+Perform the complete process by running the script `run_astral-pro3.sh`:

-Once you have the script saved in the working folder, run it in the terminal with the command:
+Once you have the script saved in your working folder, run it in the terminal with the command:

 ```bash
 bash run_astral-pro3.sh